jobayer977/javascript-interview-questions/README.md

  ### 7.5 How to avoid scientific notation for large numbers in JavaScript?
- ## How to avoid scientific notation for large numbers in JavaScript?

 To avoid scientific notation, use the `toFixed(n)` method.
 The `toFixed(n)` method rounds a number to n decimal places.
 For example, the following code rounds the number to two decimal places:

 ```javascript